 Most analysts agree that the greatest risks from Russia's continued deployment of nonstrategic nuclear weapons stem from potential problems with their safety and security in storage areas and a possible lack of central control over their use when deployed in the field.
 These weapons were deployed, and many remain in storage, at remote bases close to potential battlefields and far from the central command authority in Moscow.
 Further, the economic chaos in Russia during the 1990s raised questions about the stability and reliability of the troops charged with monitoring and securing these weapons.
 Hence, these issues raise concerns about the possibility that the weapons might be lost, stolen, or sold to other nations or groups seeking nuclear weapons.
 46 Russian officials acknowledged concerns about the safety and security of these weapons in the early 1990s, and such concerns may have contributed to acceptance of the PNIs in 1991.
-But Russian officials deny that they have lost control over any of their nonstrategic nuclear weapons and they contend that the problems have been resolved as the weapons have been withdrawn to central storage areas.
-Further, there is not public evidence from western sources about any episodes of lost, sold, or stolen Russian nuclear weapons.
+But Russian officials deny that they have lost control over any of their nonstrategic nuclear weapons and they contend that the problems have been resolved as the weapons have been withdrawn to central storage areas.47 There is no public evidence from western sources about any episodes of lost, sold, or stolen Russian nuclear weapons, but concerns remain that these weapons might find their way to officials in rogue nations or non-state actors.